JYang-AI/jyang-ai.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our paper [Online Allocation with Replenishable Budgets: Worst Case and Beyond](https://arxiv.org/abs/2401.04340) was accepted by **ACM SIGMETRICS 2024**!
+:star: Our paper [Online Allocation with Replenishable Budgets: Worst Case and Beyond](https://arxiv.org/abs/2401.04340) was accepted by **ACM SIGMETRICS 2024**!
 This paper provides fundamental algorithms with worst-case guarantees for online resource allocation problem and proposes a learning-augmented algorithm to improve the statistical performance under worst-case guarantee.